 So even well after the collapse of the Byzantine Empire, a few pockets of these Eastern rite churches still existed.
 Through the following centuries, especially along the coastal areas during the "Age of Empires", some Byzantine rite churches sprang up in response to Orthodox people arriving......traveling merchants, soldiers and sailors from Russia and Greece, and to a lesser degree, from Ukraine and Romania in some areas.
 The late 18th century Orthodox church of St. Elias in Zadar being a prime example.
 (Which I also saw in person in 2011 and found out many of these and more interesting facts) These few and far between Orthodox churches were however for the most part just churches that catered to ALL of these Orthodox rite people in that area, including Croats.
 However, after the first noticeable appearance of Serbs arriving from Ottoman areas in the 18th century as mentioned, suddenly many of these churches started to become strictly Serbian Orthodox churches.
 People and communities who attended services there for years were suddenly forced to become Serbian orthodox or flee.
 Over time, much later, during the first Yugoslavia in the 20th century, the Serbian royal dictatorship even started the practice of building Serbian churches in Non-Serb lands where there wasn't even a population of Serbs or even of any Orthodox people to speak of, up to even building an arrant Serb church in the city of Ljubiljana.
 (All this is just some good background information to know) For more about the facts discussed this far see croatianmedievalhistory.blogspot.ca and strossmayeryugoslavia.blogspot.ca

 Another example, and this information is omitted on Wikipedia for obvious reasons by you know who.
-The Zagreb Orthodox Cathedral is today considered a Serbian Orthodox cathedral, mainly because of politics over the past century and a half.
+(Wikipedia isn't an encyclopedia run by scholars and historians remember, it's information to be used as a general starting point about topics and relies completely on the goodwill of members to (hopefully) only include sourced verified material, however there are plenty of agenda driven members adding false information, omitting and twisting facts to suit their views all over the place, then the average unfamiliar reader will believe various lies).
+The Zagreb Orthodox Cathedral is today considered a Serbian Orthodox cathedral, mainly because of politics over just only the past century and a half.
 What isn't mentioned is this.
-The church was originally the Catholic church of St. Margaret which belonged to the Zagreb diocese, and was mentioned even in 1334 as the parish church next to which „St. Margaret fairs“ were held.
+The church was originally the Catholic church of St. Margaret which belonged to the Zagreb diocese, and was mentioned even in 1334 as the parish church next to which "St. Margaret fairs" were held.
 Later the church was added to the parish church of St. Mark and in 1794 it was sold to Greek Orthodox merchants who worked in Zagreb as merchants and bankers and were a beneficial people to be included into Croatian society, contributing in and promoting many spheres of Croatian culture.
 When the number of Greeks was reduced after a time, orthodox Serbs then started moving into the city, (again attempting to promote the idea to the Austro-Hungarian empire that they are the only orthodox people in the Croatian lands, and so then they started using the church as well.
 In a short time the remaining Greeks had to leave or were coerced into learning Serbian script and language and thus becoming Serbs.
-This was similarly done to other pockets of Orthodox or Greek Catholic parishioners) Due to it's age, the old church was demolished and on its place the present Cathedral of the Transfiguration of The Lord was built.
+This was similarly done to other pockets of Orthodox or Greek Catholic parishioners).
+Due to it's age, the old church was demolished and on its place the present Cathedral of the Transfiguration of The Lord was built.
 Because of its history, the street behind the church is today called Margaretska, and the one going in front of the church is called Transfigurations.
 It was built in 1866 and was designed by a Croatian architect Franjo Klein.
 In 1883-1884, it was restored by an Austrian architect Hermann Bollé.
 That was when the historical iconostasis with icons were added to the church, made by painter Epaminondas Bučevski from Černovci in Bukovina.
 Bollé restored the church two more times, in 1899 when the new cap tower was put and in 1913/ 1914 when the front of the church was completely modified.
 During all this time the Serbian community totally usurped the church and vehememently considered it to be strictly Serbian.

 ....Does this Orthodox/Greek Catholic presence bother me?
 Not at all.
 Why should it?
 Croatia will never be an Orthodox country or people because Croatia's historical course, cultural ties and direction were for the most part set in stone well over a thousand years ago.
 However, if a segment wants to use a Byzantine/Greek rite these days, all the power to them.
 They will still be Croatian in Croatian lands.
 These days you can find Croatian Pagans, atheists, secular humanists, polytheists, Jewish, Lutheran and other denominations, maybe not many but they are there.
 In Croatia you can even find followers of other religions, even followers of Hare Krishna , Church of Scientology and other groups/new age movements.
 (Although I'm concerned especially with Jehova Witnesses, Mormons and American Televangelist types making a presence in Croatia, or other types of cults that just want your money and mind) I guess my main point is that if there is a need or desire for a formation of a Croatian Orthodox Church on Croatian soil these days, by Croats who want to use the Greek rite, then so be it.
 As mentioned, there was already a Byzantine rite Croatian presence in some places back during the formation of the earliest Croat realms, principalities, dukedoms and kingdom., just like in some other Slavic nations.
 Who am I to say they can't, mustn't and are forbidden too?...Let alone some religious body or organization from another country tell them they can't